OVERSEAS TRAINED TEACHER PROGRAMME (OTTP)

 For teachers who were trained in a country where, in addition to a teaching qualification, there is a requirement to possess a state registration or licence (as in the UK), this will also need to be available as an entry requirement to the OTTP.
 This requirement applies to teachers trained in South Africa.
 The registration or licence should have been valid when the OTT entered the UK.

-The Consortium recognises that Overseas Trained Teachers are already qualified.
+The university recognises that Overseas Trained Teachers are already qualified.
 However, in order to gain Qualified Teacher Status, an Overseas Trained Teacher must demonstrate the following.
-All candidates must satisfy the minimum requirements, as set out by the Teaching Agency:
+All candidates must satisfy the minimum requirements, as set out by the NCTL:

 - They must be able to communicate in Standard English.